-Mansi Choksi is a journalist based in New York.
+Mansi Choksi lives in Mumbai, India and Dubai, United Arab Emirates.
 She writes about gender, politics, crime, identity, pop-culture and the distribution of opportunity.

-Her work has appeared in print and online at The New York Times, The New Yorker, National Geographic, Harper’s, Vice Magazine, Time, Foreign Policy, Al Jazeera America and Slate.
+Her work has appeared in print and online at The New York Times, The New Yorker, National Geographic, Harper’s, The Atlantic, Vice Magazine, Time, Foreign Policy and Slate.